 Identify the Root Causes of Resistance – And Expect It!

-Common causes of resistance include lack of awareness, worries about the impact of a change on a job, lack of visibility, and a desire to maintain the status quo.
+Common causes of resistance and low user adoption include lack of awareness, worries about the impact of a change on a job, lack of visibility, and a desire to maintain the status quo.
 Expect there to be resistance and make plans to address these issues.
 A few ways to address resistance to change include:

 - Getting buy-in from team leaders, particularly those from teams that are likely to resist the change due to factors like getting more work, or who are highly invested in the previous ways of getting things done.